vgnshiyer/go-cli-projects/README.md

 - A Proxy is a server which sits in front of a private network that forwards requests or responses between clients and servers.
 - A forward proxy is for forwarding requests from clients sitting in a private network to the internet.
 It mainly blocks certain malicious websites from injesting bad data in the network.
 For example, your company blocking your traffic outside their network.
 - A Reverse proxy does the opposite.
 It filters requests coming from the clients on the internet to the internal servers.
 It also acts as a load balancer to make sure no particular server is overloaded with requests.

+#### 2. WebServer

+Concepts learnt.

+- the http package is used for making and serving http calls.
+- the handle method needs to be provided with the root path for the webserver.
+- the package automatically looks for the index.html file for the root path
+- HandleFunc method can be used to handle requests to other endpoints (GET, POST)